kfkogasa/PancakeClicker/README.txt

 Team Beta:
 Kevin Beydler
 Kristin Kogasaka
-Sean Baram
+Sean Baran

-Kristin will be creating the layout of the website More roles have yet to be determined
+Kristin will be creating the layout of the website Sean and Kevin will be developing the Pancake Clicker Application

 Updates:
 7/19/2016